momentohq/public-dev-docs/docs/topics/develop/patterns/asynchronous-processing.md

     }
 }
 ```
-4. Add a subscriber to this new `topic 2`
+4. On the client side, add a subscriber to this new `topic 2`
 ```typescript
 const result = await topicClient.subscribe(cacheName, 'topic 2', {
     onError: () => {